A View from the Bridge at The Young Vic

 However, due to the fiery chemistry shared between the cast, the explosive second act and the unforgettable climax, the play is a definite must-see, if not for Strong’s performance alone.

-A View from the Bridge is on at the Young Vic now until 7th of June, for further information or to book visit here.
+A View from the Bridge is at the Young Vic until 7th June 2014.
+For further information or to book visit the theatre’s website here.